Psychiatric medication: Administration

 Psychiatric medications are prescription medications, requiring a prescription from a physician, such as a psychiatrist, or a psychiatric nurse practitioner, PMHNP, before they can be obtained.
 Some U.S. states and territories, following the creation of the prescriptive authority for psychologists movement, have granted prescriptive privileges to clinical psychologists who have undergone additional specialised education and training in medical psychology.
 In addition to the familiar dosage in pill form, psychiatric medications are evolving into more novel methods of drug delivery.
 New technologies include transdermal, transmucosal, inhalation, suppository or depot injection supplements.

 Research

 Psychopharmacology studies a wide range of substances with various types of psychoactive properties.
 The professional and commercial fields of pharmacology and psychopharmacology do not typically focus on psychedelic or recreational drugs, and so the majority of studies are conducted on psychiatric medication.
 While studies are conducted on all psychoactive drugs by both fields, psychopharmacology focuses on psychoactive and chemical interactions within the brain.
 Physicians who research psychiatric medications are psychopharmacologists, specialists in the field of psychopharmacology.

+A 2022 umbrella review of over 100 meta-analyses found that both psychotherapies and pharmacotherapies for adult mental disorders generally yield small effect sizes, suggesting current treatment research may have reached a ceiling and needs a paradigm shift.